 The Country Coach was sold ‘as is’ with NO warranties from the RV dealer because we haggled hard on price (originally $50K, sale sticker was $35K).
-We also had a professional RV inspection done (approx. $450) so we knew some of the issues before buying.
+We also had a professional RV inspection done (approx. $450) so consequently, we knew some of the issues before buying.

 We looked into getting an RV extended warranty (also known as an RV extended service contract).
 Even though our CC was 19 years old at the time, it was actually not the coach age but the 100,000+ mileage that made this motorhome ineligible for warranty coverage.
 We decided to ‘self insure’ and bought the coach anyway, figuring our financial exposure was fairly limited as we bought it so cheaply and could DIY many repairs.

-Had the coach mileage been only, say 90,000, we would have been able to buy a 3 year RV extended warranty – with a $200 deductible – for just $7,500.
+In short, had the coach mileage been only, say 90,000, we would have been able to buy a 3 year RV extended warranty – with a $200 deductible – for just $7,500.
 (And as you will see, it would have been worth it.)

 Boondocking in Sedona, Arizona

-RV Cost – Financing and Interest
+The Real Cost of RV Ownership – Financing and Interest

 Finance and Interest on RV #1 – Tiffin